k-kurikuri/go-webapp/README.md

 # Welcome to GoLang Web Application by Revel

-This is sample Revel web framework application.
+This is an application to record what you last did.
 It implements the basic CRUD function.

+[Saigo Ha Itu?](http://sarunw.com/lasttime) I was inspired by the application

-## Function Used
+## Develop Environment

-* Route
+* GoLang
-* Controller
+* Revel
-* ORM
+* MYSQL
 * etc...

+## Licence
+MIT Licence